How To Get Rid Of Fleas

-Where did I first notice them or the bites on my body?
+Where did I first notice Fleas or the bites?

 Legs and lower arms are familiar places for bites.
 Fleas prefer to bite where the skin is delicate with a good vascular supply close to the surface.

 The neck is also a frequent spot to get bitten.
 Clothing is an excellent insulator and also provides fleas with a level of concealment.